CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 #   enable = false
 ---

-You just come to Vocaloid/Miku for not too long?
-You want to know more about Vocaloid and Miku, especially the history.
+You are new to Vocaloid/Miku?
+You wondering which songs should you listen first?

 Then come read this post and I will introduce you 2 quick ways to get familiar with Vocaloid/Miku 🙂.

 <!--more-->
-{{< admonition type=quote title="Featured Image Source/封面来源" open=true >}}
+{{< admonition type=quote title="Featured Image Source" open=true >}}
 **Artist**: [右の狛犬](https://www.pixiv.net/users/21214140) <!--just to insert a double space behind-->
 **Source**: [Pixiv](https://www.pixiv.net/artworks/70473600)
 {{< /admonition >}}